ollylance/montavie-app/README.md

 	* The polaroids are customizable and editable with different sizes (3) and colors (10).
 	* If uploaded, the app will read the specific image date and location from the image.
 Otherwise, ill will take the current date and location.
 * <b>Feed</b>
-	* Scroll through all posts made by @oliverplance during the hike.
+	* Scroll through all posts made by @ollyplance during the hike.
 	* Loaded by date.
 	* The UI loads in steps on the side as you walk through his journey.
 * <b>Comments</b>
 	* Give comments on posts with a personalized message.
-	* These comments are aggregated into one place that allows @oliverplance to easily see what you say!
+	* These comments are aggregated into one place that allows @ollyplance to easily see what you say!
 * <b>Likes</b>
 	* Like a post to show your support.
 	* Likes use transactions to get rid of concurency issues.